A black and white photo of the NYC skyline

 What Is The Difference Between Waivers and Lien Releases?

-While both lien waivers and lien releases are used in the construction industry to relinquish certain rights, they serve different purposes and are used in different contexts.
+Lien waivers and lien releases both relinquish certain rights, but they serve different purposes in the construction industry.

 A lien waiver is a document signed by a contractor, subcontractor, or material supplier waiving their right to file a lien against the property.
 Lien waivers are typically provided throughout the construction process as part of the payment process.